 Our beginning came as a result of SaveAnElf.com.
 This elf site was created in 2005 as a way to illuminate the secularization of Christmas in America.
 Every time someone said 'happy holidays' instead of Merry Christmas an elf died.
 Our goal was to save as many elves as possible.
 Shortly after this project launched, it garnered a lot of attention.
 This led to a discussion between me and my wife resulting in the idea of SaveTheSoldiers.com.

 This project was similar in vein to SaveAnElf.com, but instead of protecting fictitious characters we would work to protect real people, people we loved and cared about.

 The vision was clear.
 We would create an on-line community dedicated to supporting our armed forces by creating a central point of information collection and distribution.
 By creating ongoing active content benefiting the community and videos that both entertained and educated, we were able to increase both observation and participation in the on-line community.
 In many areas the campaign was successful with its biggest result being the traffic it sustained.
-Launching the website in January 2006 we quickly grew to over 35,000 visitors per month by October 2006.
+Launching the website in January 2006 we quickly grew to tens of thousands of visitors per month in October 2006.

 We had quickly established significant brand traction, and political organizations were reaching out to us.
 This influx in influence led to us receiving numerous letters from soldiers sharing their support for our efforts.
 At this point, the traction created a sense of obligation in us to continue this forum where we would expose those that sought to use our soldiers as a political football for their own benefits.